 The graph below shows how various social media platforms are allocated according the the audience’s age.

 4. Choose your brand’s tone of voice

 The way you address your potential customers is important.
 The copywriting you choose for your website, emails, and social media influence how your audience perceives your business.
 Choose how you want your brand’s writing to appear on social media: as if you are talking to your old buddy or your school principal, using an emoji or not, sending short posts or serious longreads, and make sure to stick to these rules in all your posts.
+You can even put your brand’s name on the links you create and share on social media with Rebrandly URL Shortener.
 Having a consistent tone helps your brand stay on message.